trevorsaudi/trevorsaudi.github.io/content/posts/2023-08-06_red_team04/index.md

 1. Create the target process in a suspended state.
 2. Allocate memory using `VirtualAllocEx` in the suspended process.
 3. Define the `APC callback routine`, it is going to point to our shellcode
-4. Write shellcode into the allocated memory withing the target process using `WriteProcessMemory`
+4. Write shellcode into the allocated memory within the target process using `WriteProcessMemory`
 5. Queue the APC to the main thread using `QueueUserAPC`.
 6. Once the thread is resumed the shellcode is executed.